jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 ### Disable installer prompts (optional)

-> Even if a fully noninteractive autoinstall config is found, the server installer will ask for confirmation before writing to the disks <mark>unless _"autoinstall"_ is present on the kernel command line.</mark> This is to make it harder to accidentally create a USB stick that will reformat a machine it is plugged into at boot. ([source](https://ubuntu.com/server/docs/install/autoinstall))
+> Even if a fully non-interactive autoinstall config is found, the server installer will ask for confirmation before writing to the disks <mark>unless _"autoinstall"_ is present on the kernel command line.</mark> This is to make it harder to accidentally create a USB stick that will reformat a machine it is plugged into at boot. ([source](https://ubuntu.com/server/docs/install/autoinstall))

 Since I want the process to be 100% automated, let's update the boot file (`grub.cfg`).
-It sounds simple but it's harder than it should be.
+It sounds simple, but it's harder than it should be.

 ISO's have a very strict format and packaging structure that make them notoriously difficult to modify.
 To work around this, manually extract the files from the mounted read-only ISO.
 Then use livefs-editor to rebuild a new ISO.